Deanna Merryman

 Deanna Merryman (born 1972) is an American actress, glamor model, and fitness model.
-She was part of Playboy's Great Lingerie Model Search in 1997 and was a contestant in the Miss Hawaiian Tropic beauty pageant in 1998; later becoming a model for Hawaiian Tropic.
+She participated in Playboy's Great Lingerie Model Search in 1997 and competed in the Miss Hawaiian Tropic beauty pageant in 1998, later going on to become a model for Hawaiian Tropic.
 The next year, she was featured on the cover of Iron Man Magazine.

 She starred, credited as Deana, on the documentary soap drama Desperately Seeking Stardom in 1999.
 This garnered her roles on Baywatch and Veronica's Closet.
 Merryman was featured in a pictorial in the October 2003 issue of Playboy magazine.

 Early life

 Deanna Merryman was born in 1972.
 Her father was a clergyman from Virginia.
 Merryman attended high school with Leeann Tweeden.
 Merryman worked as an exotic dancer in the mid-1990s.
-She danced at PT's Show Club in 1992 in San Antonio, Texas where she was bitten by a patron.
+She danced at PT's Show Club in 1992 in San Antonio, Texas, where she was bitten by a patron.
 She was transported to a hospital where she received treatment for puncture wounds.